andrewmclelland23/bank-tech-test/README.md

 # Bank Tech Test

-A simple tech test to practice and showcase my methodology and skill in programming in an OO language.
+A tech test to practice and showcase my methodology and skill in programming in an OO language.

 ## Technologies
   Language: Ruby